schadenfred/proscrypt-koans/README.md

 ## koan 1.12:

-Orchestrate the building of our starter ProScrypt app and database and the network connections between the two with Docker Compose:
+Orchestrate the building of our starter ProScrypt app and database -- and the network connections between the two -- with Docker Compose:

 `$ docker-compose build`

-Spool our web app and database up:
+Spool up your web app and database:

 `$ docker-compose up -d`

-Tell Rails to create our database in our database container:
+Tell Rails to create a database in our database container:

 `$ docker-compose exec web bin/rails db:create`